blockchain-IoT/Motoro/README.md

 truffle compile
 ```

-migrate them to the testnet:
+migrate them to the local Ethereum node:
 ```
 truffle migrate
 ```

+### Start the DApp

 run the Node.js / React front-end: